 Last week, I had the great fortune to listen to a lecture by author, Dan Coyle.
 Both his lecture and his book, The Culture Code (which I highly recommend), emphasize a concept of belonging cues.
 These refer to small, consistent behaviors that leaders enact to show others that they belong.
-It communicates that “I value you, your contributions to the team, and that what we are doing is important;” these build psychological safety.
+It communicates that “I value you and your contributions to the team, and that what we are doing is important.”
+These cues build psychological safety.

-Additionally, I listened to a wonderful Intentional Living & Leadership podcast episode with guest, Ryan Hawk, over the weekend (Ryan is the host of The Learning Leader Show, one of my favorite podcasts).
+Additionally, I listened to a wonderful Intentional Leader podcast episode with guest, Ryan Hawk, over the weekend (Ryan is the host of The Learning Leader Show, one of my favorite podcasts).
 In the episode, the host, Cal, and Ryan discussed how leaders sustain excellence.
-Ryan’s answer boiled down to the need for leaders to be thoughtful and intentional in their leadership.
+Ryan’s answer boiled down to the need for leaders to be thoughtful and intentional in how they lead.
 I couldn’t agree more.

-So, why do I share about these seemingly random and insignificant anecdotes?
-Well, in pairing the ideas from these two sources, I began thinking on some particular ways that leaders unintentionally violate those messages daily in ways that we don’t often think or talk about.
+So, why do I share about these personal and seemingly random, insignificant anecdotes?
+Well, in pairing the ideas from these sources, I began thinking on particular ways that leaders unintentionally violate those messages every day in small ways that we don’t often think or talk about.

-As Ryan argued, leaders must be thoughtful and deliberate, this spans across so many areas of our attitudes, behaviors, our time, priorities, and more.
+As Ryan argued, leaders must be thoughtful and deliberate.
+This spans across so many areas of our attitudes, behaviors, use of time, priorities, and more.
 It certainly includes how we interact with and treat our people.
-But I think many leaders lose sight of being deliberate with many micro and mundane things that occur every single day – for this post, we will call these anti-belonging cues.
-When leaders fail to be thoughtful and deliberate in all of our behaviors, we unintentionally send anti-belonging cues that communicate senses of not valuing others and their contributions, not respecting the time we spend with others, nor honoring others’ time and how they use it.
+But I think many leaders lose sight of being deliberate with micro and mundane things that occur every single day; for this post, we will call these anti-belonging cues.
+When we, as leaders, fail to be thoughtful and deliberate in all our behaviors, we unintentionally send anti-belonging cues that communicate messages of not valuing others and their contributions, not respecting the time we spend with others, nor honoring others’ time and how they use it.

-I offer five subconscious, but clear anti-belonging cues that leaders send everyday without even thinking about it.
-These seemingly insignificant and careless behaviors send major messages to others and I think we need to consider these matters more routinely and intentionally in our daily lives.
+I offer five subconscious, but clear anti-belonging cues that leaders send every day without even thinking about it.
+These seemingly insignificant and careless behaviors send major messages to others.
+We need to consider these matters more regularly and intentionally and how they influence our daily lives.
 I’ve seen these five behaviors more times than I can count over the last 10-years; I’m sure many of you can relate.
-They certainly leave a bad taste in my mouth following an occurrence and, unfortunately, tend to overshadow the impact or significance of whatever is going on in the moment.
+They certainly leave a bad taste in my mouth and, unfortunately, tend to overshadow the impact or significance of whatever is going on in the moment.

-I use the term “meetings” consistently through the following five points, but these can include formal group meetings, individual counseling sessions, mentorship meetings, “desk-side briefs” about a project someone is leading, and more.
+I use the term “meetings” consistently through the following five points, but these can include formal group meetings, one-on-one sessions, mentorship meetings, “desk-side briefs” about a project someone is leading, and more.

-- Accessing Your Phone & Email During Meetings = “I Have More Important Things Going on Than You/This.”
+- Accessing Your Phone & Email During Meetings = “I Have More Important Things Going on Than You or This.”
 I learned this lesson the hard way last year.
 I would sit in the back of a meeting where I was not a key stakeholder, so I would use that time to process through emails and such.
-The Cadet who ran the meeting each week eventually made a small comment to me about it.
-Being on my phone showed her that I didn’t care about the meeting and that I did not respect what was going on during it.
+The junior manager who ran the meeting each week eventually made a small comment to me about it.
+Being on my phone showed her that I didn’t care about the meeting and that I did not respect what was occurring during it.
 I was floored, because obviously that was not my intention.
 I learned a hard lesson that day – no matter who you are or what your role/position in a meeting, be present and engaged.
-Doing so may not be about you, but merely showing basic dignity and respect for those that are running it.
-Put the phone and computer away during meetings if not directly related; if you’re having a one-on-one session (counseling, etc.) in your office, get out from behind the computer screen, minimize or close your email app, and put the phone out of sight.
+Doing so is not about you, but simply showing basic dignity and respect for those that are running it.
+Put the phone and computer away during meetings if not directly related; if you’re having a one-on-one session in your office, get out from behind the computer screen, minimize or close your email app, and put the phone out of sight.

 - Cancelling Meetings = “I Care More About This New Urgent Matter Than What We Were Going to Talk About.”
-Things happen and schedules have to change, I know.
+I recognize that things happen, and schedules have to change.
 But to the best of your abilities, keep the appointments you make.
-If you have to change, include a proposed date/time to reschedule it for, try to explain the need to cancel or delay the meeting, and remind the person/people that you value your time with them and look forward to it.
-Always apologize for rescheduling, even if the circumstances are out of your hands; it’s disappointing to have a meeting that you prepared for is cancelled.
+If you have to change, include a proposed date/time to reschedule it for, try to explain the significance and context surrounding the need to cancel or delay the meeting, and remind the person/people that you value your time with them and look forward to it.
+Show them that you want to give them your complete attention when you do meet.
+Always apologize for rescheduling, even if the circumstances are out of your control; it’s disappointing to have a meeting that you prepared for cancelled.

 - Not Asking (Good) Questions = “I Have Limited Interest in This Right Now.”
-Whether you’re receiving a presentation, engaging in a developmental counseling session, or enjoying some unstructured conversations with junior team members, failure to ask questions demonstrates a lack of interest in what we are currently talking about or, worse, a lack of interest in the other person.
-I like to say that I may not know anything about bass fishing or sports cars, but you know what I do know?
-I know how to ask questions about those topics and listen to others talk about them.
-Pour into the people and the moment by asking quality questions of the person or topic.
-Simply doing that shows you’re interested and engaged, it shows you care, it lets others feel seen and heard, and it allows the other person or people demonstrate some mastery on something they are passionate about or spent a lot of time preparing for.
+Whether you’re receiving a presentation, engaging in a developmental discussion, or enjoying some unstructured conversations with junior team members, failure to ask questions demonstrates a lack of interest in what we are currently talking about or, worse, a lack of interest in the other person.
+I like to say that I may not know anything about bass fishing or sports cars (as examples), but I do know how to ask questions about those topics and listen intently to others talk about them.
+Pour into the person and the moment by asking quality questions of the person or topic.
+Simply doing that shows you’re interested and engaged, it shows you care, it lets others feel seen and heard, and it allows the other person or people demonstrate some mastery on something they are proud of and/or spent a lot of time preparing for.

-I recognize that I may certainly be making mountains out of mole hills in sharing this idea, but I respond with a few important questions to consider:
+I may certainly be making mountains out of mole hills in sharing this idea and these five cues, but I respond with a few important questions to consider: